 Mr. Eric Shale who frequently rode in the Scrambles apparently collected hundreds of linen wallpaper bags for the first Scramble, washed them, and used them as flags to line the course (he was a decorator).
 Programmes for this event were 1s.
 6d. each.
 Ellis Hughes thought the first riders’ numbers in 1947 were made from silver wartime barrage balloon material, with the numbers painted on in black.

 For each event in the Scramble, four heats were held and the fastest from each heat went through to the finals.
 The Scramble usually ended with a Grand National, where any competitor who wanted to race could do so.
 It was a free-for-all, with as many as twenty to thirty riders on a mass start.
 The Scrambles attracted some very good riders from all over the country.
-Two local riders, Frank Fox and Alan Raynor, went on the ride in the Isle of Man T.T.
 The events attracted a lot of spectators.
+Two local riders, Frank Fox of Green Moor and Alan Raynor, went on the ride in the Isle of Man T.T.
+Frank came in 13th at the 1952 Manx Grand Prix, averaging 83.74 m.p.h., John Raynor helping in the pit.

 In October 1947, twenty-seven riders competed in the “Invitation Scramble” from not only the Stocksbridge club, but also clubs from Bradford, Rotherham and Sheffield North End.
 The following year saw riders attending from Leeds, Halifax, Bradford, Horsforth, Ilkley, Middlesbrough and South Yorkshire.
 Winners from Stocksbridge were A. Raynor, J. Cox, W. Baraugh and P. Masheder.